AxiaCoin/axia-network-v2-magellan/docs/deployment.md

 Expandable storage to accommodate growth or use an [external db](#external-db-setup).

-It is safe to run the magellan stack on multiple machines with a shared DB.
+It is safe to run the ortelius stack on multiple machines with a shared DB.

 # Local folders/ports

-Docker is configured to write data files into /var/lib/magellan/
+Docker is configured to write data files into /var/lib/ortelius/

 The api listens on port 8080.